nikhkrish555/selenium-framework/README.md

 A selenium webdriver hybrid framework for Automation QA Engineers.

 # Project
-Maven project with latest version of dependecies of April 2018.
+Maven project with latest version of dependecies as of April 2018.